PhantomMike/100-days-of-code/log.md

 ### Day 44: March 28, 2017

 **Today's Progress:** Yikes, been out for 2 weeks!
-Worked on Java code for sample apps in preparation for AP CS exam polymorphism review.
+Worked on Java gridworld code for sample apps in preparation for AP CS exam polymorphism review.

 **Thoughts:** Was out of town for most of a week, and super busy otherwise with volunteer and family stuff.
 Starting to get back into the coding groove.